CRIMINAL CASES AT TEMPE MUNICIPAL COURT

-We file all the necessary paperwork so that you don’t have to attend arraignment.
+We file all the necessary paperwork so that you don’t have to attend the arraignment.
 We can also go to Court in your place for most hearings so that you don’t have to take time from work and family.

 The Court Dates after Arraignment: Pretrial Conferences.

 The hearings before a trial, dismissal, or plea agreement are called pretrial conferences.
 At these hearings, you, or your attorney, meet with the prosecutor to exchange evidence and work towards case resolution.
 Tempe misdemeanors typically have several pretrial conferences before a case is resolved.
-Evidence is not presented to the Court at pretrial conferences.
+The evidence is not presented to the Court at pretrial conferences.
 Instead, these serve as meetings with the prosecutor followed by a brief status update for the Court.

 If your case cannot be resolved by pretrial conferences, your case will be set for trial to determine guilt or innocence for each criminal charge.
-At trial, a trained prosecutor would call witnesses and present evidence in an effort to prove your guilty beyond a reasonable doubt.
+At trial, a trained prosecutor would call witnesses and present evidence in an effort to prove your guilt beyond a reasonable doubt.

 Helpful Links for the Tempe Municipal Court:

 Potential Penalties at the Tempe Municipal Court.
 The Tempe Municipal Court hears only misdemeanor cases.
 An Arizona misdemeanor carries up to a 6 months jail, $4575 in fines and surcharges, additional financial assessments, probation, classes, treatment, community service, and more.
-Aditionally, a misdemeanor conviction can leave you with a permanent criminal record.
+Additionally, a misdemeanor conviction can leave you with a permanent criminal record.

 Maximum jail for misdemeanors is listed in the Arizona Revised Statutes: A.R.S. § 13-707.